 Histograms are the solution to a fundamental problem in photography: Our eyes don’t always tell the truth.
 Have you ever been in a dark room, turned on your phone, and felt it blind you like nobody’s business?
 The same thing can happen in photography.
 Several times, I’ve taken pictures at night, and they look great on my camera’s LCD — until I open them the next day on my computer and realize they’re all hopelessly underexposed.
 Enter the histogram.
-This is the best way to know exactly, mathematically, the brightness of your pixels, no matter the lighting conditions around you.
+This is one of the best ways to know exactly, mathematically, the brightness of your pixels.
 So, let’s dive in.

 As you can see, the photo above is very dark.
 The histogram underneath it, too, is shifted mainly to the left.
 That’s not a coincidence.
 Here’s another example:

 The photograph above is neither dark nor bright; it’s somewhere in the middle.
 In other words, a majority of the pixels in the image above are simply “normal” in brightness — and the histogram is roughly centered.

 Here’s the last example:

 In this photo, which is clearly much brighter, the histogram is bunched much closer to the right.
 Are things starting to make sense?
 Here’s our tally so far:

 - Bright photo: Rightward histogram

 - Medium photo: Centered histogram